sashaj5454/RDTfeeddown/docs/input.rst

 Simulation Mode
 ---------------

-**Simulation Mode** allows you to use simulation data when no crossing angle knob data is available.
+**Simulation Mode**: allows you to use simulation data when no crossing angle knob data is available.
 In this case, the GUI will not attempt to load any crossing angle knob data from Timber and will only use the provided properties file.

 Properties File
 ---------------